 Why didn’t Doritos’ Crash the Super Bowl ads do better on this year’s USA Today Ad meter?

-Late last night, USA Today released the full results of the 2013 Super Bowl ad meter poll and there was great news for Doritos fans; The Crash the Super Bowl winners Fasionista Daddy and Goat 4 Sale were ranked the #1 and #2 :30 second commercials of the game!
+Late last night, USA Today released the full results of the 2013 Super Bowl ad meter poll and there was great news for Doritos fans; The Crash the Super Bowl winners and were ranked the #1 and #2 :30 second commercials of the game!
 Unfortunately, the ad meter poll included every commercial that aired during the Super Bowl, even the 2 minute long short film/ad things.
 So Fashionista Daddy actually came in 4th and Goat 4 Sale came in 7th.
 Here is the official Top 10 from USA Today:

 -